CHILD & FAMILY POLICY

 Child & Family Policy Lab

-Increasing the safety, education, and economic stability of Georgia’s children & families through rigorous research and long-term partnerships with state agencies.
+The Child and Family Policy Lab works to increase the safety, education, and economic stability of Georgia’s children and families through rigorous research and long-term partnerships with state agencies.

 We improve outcomes for our state’s children and families by:

 - Housing and preparing individual-level data from state agencies for research

 - Evaluating the state’s existing programs and policies under the guidance of agency leadership

 - Developing evidence-based improvements

 - Creating early warning systems to dedicate resources where they are most needed